A Fun Day of Volunteering and Community…Join us!

 • Be ready to answer questions and provide directions for any SCPOC activity or location.

-14) Sports FAN Entertainment Zone Ops Team: Located on Jackson Street.
-Manage set ups for Vendor 10x10 spaces, Bay Area Pro Sports Team Interactive Booths, Games/Prizes, SCPOC Sports Fan Museum Exhibit, DJ and Performance Stage.
-Located on Jackson Street at Franklin Square.
+14) Sports FAN Entertainment Zone Ops Team/Lead Jodi Muirhead: Two days of Set up includes Friday night and Saturday all Day.
+Located on Benton and Jackson Street.
+Manage set ups for Vendor 10x10 spaces, Bay Area Pro Sports Team Interactive Booths, Games/Prizes, SCPOC Sports Fan Museum Exhibit, DJ and Stage Ops.
 Need Volunteers 6-8

 Your Tasks are Below.
 Follow the instructions of your Supervisor.

-• Friday Night Service hour in support of 10x10 Space Chalking and numbering at 8pm in prep for Early morning Stages Unlimited will set up the prepaid Tents and DJ Stage set ups at 8am on Saturday Morning.
-Tear down at 4:45.
+• Saturday Early morning Stages Unlimited will set up the prepaid Tents and DJ Stage set ups at 8am on Saturday Morning.
+Tear down at 5pm.

-• Your village Supervisor has the list of Vendors participating and can help you answer any questions.
-You will assist with Event Programming, Lawn Game sets ups, Photo Booth, Mascot tents and Stage Entertainment groups.
+• Your supervisor has the list of Vendors participating and can help you answer any questions.
+You will assist with Lawn Game sets ups, Photo Booth, Mascot tents and Stage Entertainment groups signups.

 Your Tasks are High Profile.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.

-• Early morning Set up at 8:00 am and Tear Down by 3pm except for Food Trucks who stay until 5pm and will be moved to the Sports FAN Zone.
+• Early morning Set up at 8:00 am and Tear Down by 3pm except for Food Trucks.

 • Your Village Supervisor will tell you location of # booth, Vendor parking and provide instruction and leadership.
 This info was mailed by Village Supervisor/Coordinator 10 days before Parade Day to these vendors.